When I embraced my imperfections, everything began to change.

 For much of my career, I worked as a lawyer in the finance industry.
-I was good at my job, but I never seemed to make it to the next level.
+I was good at my job, but never seemed to make it to the next level.
 I was often anxious and worried that people would find out that I had made a mistake.
 If I wasn’t 100% sure my work was perfect, I would clam up.

 My first step was to contact a Gestalt therapist.
 She quickly led me to understand that my true talents were creative.
 This made so much sense.
 I immediately began to write and found that my mind was permanently fizzing with ideas.
 I was able to combine my imagination with my legal training which gave a natural structure to my writing and a drive to choose exactly the right word.

-My first one-woman show, “Reconciliation”, took place in 2017.
-The show was made up of songs, and texts inspired by these songs.
-My second one-woman show, “The Smallest of Moments”, was staged in 2019.
-It was made up of nine short stories which I wrote and acted.
-A pianist accompanied the texts with his original compositions.
-Because I had learnt how to bring all my creativity in to play and to be vulnerable, I was able to connect with the audience of over a hundred people on a very personal level.
+In 2019, I wrote and acted in a one-woman show, “The Smallest of Moments”.
+Because I had learnt how to bring all my creativity to play and to show my vulnerability, I was able to connect with the audience of over a hundred people on a very personal level.

-In addition, I had far greater confidence in my abilities and was far more outgoing.
-I discovered that, now I knew what I was doing, I loved being centre stage, whether it was speaking or singing.
-This led me to start my own business.
+In addition, I had far greater confidence in my abilities and was more outgoing.
+I discovered that, now I knew what I was doing, I loved being centre stage.

 I wanted to use all these skills to help others, so I started my own business.

 Today, I share with my clients what I have learnt.
 It brings me huge pleasure to see them getting in touch with all of themselves - their intelligence, their creativity, their movements and their voices.
 I love to see their confidence grow, to see them become happier and more fully expressed and to see them step up and speak up.
 I love seeing them understand that their message is unique and important.